Our Future Path! A plan for a better world!

 All resources have a limit as to their supply.
 For some resources, there is simply a fixed amount of them and no more.
 For instance, there is only so much land and we can only get just so much oil, gas, and minerals out of it.
 In addition, the deposits of resources that remain today will be more difficult and costly to extract than those extracted in the past, since all the easily extracted deposits have already been gotten.

 Once we have extracted all the resources, then that is it.
 Some resources, like iron, copper and silver, can be recycled, but this may sometimes cost more than it did to extract them in the first place.
 Other resources, like oil and gas, will simply be gone.
-I will talk more about these nonrenewable sources of energy in the upcoming subsection on energy.
+I will talk more about these nonrenewable sources of energy in the upcoming section on energy.

 Some resources are renewable, but they can only be renewed at some maximum rate.
 There is only so much land, water and sunshine to grow food and trees.
 We are already pushing the limits on plant growth.
 We may be able to squeeze a few extra bushels out of a given field or plant more crops on marginal land, but to do so will take more effort and will cost more.

-We are also already pumping more water from deep aquifers to irrigate our crops at a higher rate than they are being replenished, and we are depleting the nutrients from many of our crop lands.
+We are also already pumping more of our water from deep aquifers to irrigate our crops at a higher rate than they are being replenished, and we are depleting the nutrients from many of our crop lands.
 In addition, our dependence on getting greater yields per acre could simply lead to greater losses when there is a flood, fire, cold snap, or other disaster.

 An Historical Example